Jeffrey-Chen-Au/chat-system-architecture/docs/architecture.md

 ---

-👉 Centralized identity + isolated data
+👉 Centralized identity with tenant isolation

 ---